nidadinch/IoT_project/README.md

-# IoT_project
+# Internet of Things - Growell Monitorize and Alarm Application

 ## About The Project

 It is a project for Akdeniz University Computer Science Department - Internet of Things Lesson.
+Main purpose is getting humidity & temperature mesaurements from DHT-11 sensor via Raspberry Pi Zero and displaying it on our Vue app.
+We have also a machine learning model for weather prediction and alarms.

 ### Built With